MANDATORY

 o Dangle favorite food on a string inside the cage.

 o Make the rats a digging box.
-They will nibble the sprouted wheat
+They will nibble the sprouted

 grass and dig up and eat the unsprouted seeds they find.
-Or you can
+Or you

 hide foods in the grass or in the dirt for them to find.